tm-robinson/wallabag-tools/README.md

 # Wallabag Utilities: Labeler and RSS Importer

 This project provides a suite of Python scripts to help manage your Wallabag instance.
-Currently, it includes two main utilities:
+Currently, it includes three main utilities:
 1.  **Wallabag Article Labeler (`wallabag_labeler.py`)**: Identifies and tags 'broken' or 'old'/'very-old' articles in your Wallabag instance.
 2.  **Wallabag RSS Importer (`wallabag_rss_importer.py`)**: Fetches new articles from specified RSS feeds and adds them to your Wallabag instance.
+3.  **Paywalled Article Archiver (`wallabag_paywall_archiver.py`)**: Replaces short paywalled articles with archived versions from archive.is.

 ## Common Setup